brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

   | - borrowed value only lives until here
 ```

-Excluding static items, if a function returns a borrow (i.e. contains `&`) then the source of the borrow _must_ be a borrow passed in as an input paramter since variables created in the function body will be dropped when the function body closes.
+Excluding static items, a function returning a borrow _must_ receive that borrow as a parameter since variables created in the function body will be dropped when the function body closes.
 This is important for understanding an example provided in "The Rust Programming Language" by Klabnik and Nichols, which I discuss in the next section.

 ## Function Parameters